Praqma/web-alliance/_pages/initiatives.md

 ## Git Phlow {#gitphlow}

+On the 7th gathering, we will demo the complete setup and showcase the pragmatic automated approach to working with git.
+We will dive into the different aspects of using _The Phlow_ and how they optimize your daily workflows.

 Git Phlow will soon be available with support for Atlassian Jira and Windows.
-The Continious Delivery Storyline entails our Pretested Integration plugin for Jenkins, which now supports scripted pipelines and comes as a git extension, for increased flexibility.
+The Continuous Delivery Storyline entails our Pretested Integration plugin for Jenkins, which now supports scripted pipelines and comes as a git extension, for increased flexibility.
 This is all made possible by Kamstrup, fellow CoDe Alliance member.

-On the 7th gathering, we will demo the complete setup and showcase the pragmatic automated approach to working with git.
-We will dive into the different aspects of using _The Phlow_ and how they optimize your daily workflows.

 ## Jenkins as Code {#jac}

-On the 7th gathering, we're ready to present a flexible MVP with complete separation of configuration for easy maintenance and upgrade.

-The new Jenkins as Code is a quick-to-start and easy-to-use solution with an optional Docker setup.
+_The new Jenkins as Code is a quick-to-start and easy-to-use solution with an optional Docker setup._

 By putting it into a plugin and separating configuration files - it’s up to users to decide where to store them and how to maintain them - we make it much more comfortable to use and keep up to date: all new features will come with plugin updates that won’t compromise configuration.

 Lightweight Docker setup will make it even easier to start and maintain but isn’t obligatory.
 A plugin can be applied on already working Jenkins instances, no matter how it is hosted.

+On the 7th gathering, we're ready to present a flexible MVP with complete separation of configuration for easy maintenance and upgrade.

 ## Custom Bill of Materials - Gradle plugin